Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 The speaker is loud and sounds clear even when it’s turned up really loud, so it’s great for a group.

 It has an Ok to Wake function (and a nightlight, but we don’t use nightlights here - read more about nightlights in THIS post), but as of right now it can only be programmed for 2 settings (a nighttime light and a “wake up” light).
 After using our Hatch Rest there is just no comparison - with multiple kids I need to be able to set it to do multiple things and display different lights at different times etc. So this function hasn’t served us as well as I had hoped.
-It’s also a little bigger and heavier, which isn’t a problem exactly, but we did have an accident where it rolled off of a bed and landed upside down on top of the inserted card.
+It’s also a little bigger and heavier, which makes it more fragile and less kid-friendly, IMO.
+We did have an accident where it rolled off of a bed and landed upside down on top of the inserted card.
 It snapped the card which made the card unusable (however I was able to assign the audiobook to a “Make Your Own” card in the Yoto App - so we didn’t lose the audiobook - just the original card).
 The Yoto Player has 24 hours of battery life vs the mini which has 14 hours of battery life.
-We have been very happy with our full sized Yoto (we have the 3rd Generation).

 Yoto Mini Pros and Cons: